spdx/spdx-spec/chapters/snippet-information.md

 ### 9.11.1 Description

-This field provides a place for the SPDX data creator to record, at the snippet level, acknowledgements that may be required to be communicated in some contexts.
+This field provides a place for the SPDX document creator to record, at the snippet level, acknowledgements that may be required to be communicated in some contexts.
 This is not meant to include the snippet's actual complete license text (see `SnippetLicenseConcluded` and `LicenseInfoInSnippet`), and might or might not include copyright notices (see also `SnippetCopyrightText`).
-The SPDX data creator may use this field to record other acknowledgements, such as particular clauses from license texts, which might be necessary or desirable to reproduce.
+The SPDX document creator may use this field to record other acknowledgements, such as particular clauses from license texts, which might be necessary or desirable to reproduce.
 The metadata for the snippet attribution text field is shown in Table 62.

 Table 62 — Metadata for the snippet attribution text field